madmajestro/apt-cacher-rs/README.md

 ## TLS

-By default the system provides TLS implementation is used.
+By default the system provided TLS implementation is used.
 To use [`rustls`](https://github.com/rustls/rustls) as backend enable the cargo feature `tls_rustls`.

 ## Security